 Mr. Zornow, who founded the firm’s white collar practice in 1989, represents corporations and individuals in federal and state grand jury investigations and at criminal trials.
 He also represents clients in regulatory investigations, including investigations by the Securities and Exchange Commission and state attorneys general, and conducts corporate internal investigations.

 As a federal prosecutor, Mr. Zornow served as associate independent counsel in the Iran-Contra investigation and was a member of the trial team in United States v.
 Oliver L. North.

 Mr. Zornow also served as an assistant United States attorney for the Southern District of New York, where he supervised a wide range of white collar cases, including the investigation of corruption at the New York City Parking Violations Bureau.
 He was a member of the trial team that obtained the RICO conviction of Stanley Friedman, the Bronx Democratic leader.
 For his investigative and trial work on the Friedman case, Mr. Zornow was awarded the Department of Justice’s Director’s Award.

-In 1994, Mr. Zornow was appointed by Mayor Rudolph W. Giuliani as chairman of the New York City Civilian Complaint Review Board, an independent agency that investigates allegations of police misconduct.
-He served in that role until 1996.
+From 1994 to 1996, Mr. Zornow served as chairman of the New York City Civilian Complaint Review Board, an independent agency that investigates allegations of police misconduct.

 J.D., Yale Law School, 1980